User blog: John Nguyen

 What is the best solution for teachers and administrators from schools that are too far to arrange on-site PD Training.?

 To streamline the transition, we have step-by-step videos and PDF guides that school administrators and leadership teachers can learn at their own pace.
-In addition, we will provide schedule live Video-Support weekly until your team is comfortable and ready to implement.
-This will save your school money and reduce unnecessary cause.
+In addition, we will provide schedule live Video-Support until your team is comfortable and ready to implement.
+This will save your school money and reduce unnecessary costs.
 Remember our PD model is: "Train First; Pay Later".

 How do I pay with a school Purchase Order?